newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

 The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.

 ---

 ### Eligibility

-* Companies must produce content in New Jersey
+- Companies must produce content in New Jersey

->**Benefits**
+> **Benefits**
+>
->* A tax credit equal to 20% of qualified digital media production expenses, or
+> - A tax credit equal to 20% of qualified digital media production expenses, or
->* 25% of qualified digital media production expenses for services performed and tangible personal property purchased through vendors located in specific New Jersey counties
+> - 25% of qualified digital media production expenses for services performed and tangible personal property purchased through vendors located in specific New Jersey counties